Owning Up To AIDS

 It is running this message on billboards and magazines, with the tag line “Own It.
 End It.”
 The campaign is a major departure from the many years in which homosexuals “vigorously fought the contention that HIV is a disease of homosexuals.”

-Thus it seems some have realized that to really combat AIDS there first must be some honesty about it: “The problem of AIDS apathy among gay and bisexual men is of particular concern on the West Coast, public health officials say, where the overwhelming majority of HIV transmission is among men engaging in sex with other men.
+Thus it seems some have realised that to really combat AIDS there first must be some honesty about it: “The problem of AIDS apathy among gay and bisexual men is of particular concern on the West Coast, public health officials say, where the overwhelming majority of HIV transmission is among men engaging in sex with other men.
 In Los Angeles County, about 75% of HIV cases are among men who have had sex with other men.”

 But Bernstein reports that many homosexuals are still fighting the idea, and refuse to admit that their behaviour is a major cause of the spread of the disease.
 Many simply refuse to take ownership for this calamity.
 But some are coming around: